FamilySearch/GEDCOM/specification/gedcom-02-datatypes.md

 mt-qpair     = "\" %x09-7E
 ```

-The URI for the `MediaType` datatype is `dcat:mediaType`.
+The URI for the `MediaType` data type is `dcat:mediaType`.

 ## Special

-The special datatype is a string conforming to a case-specific standard or constraints.
-The constraints on each special datatype instance are either unique to that structure type or are not simply expressed.
+The special data type is a string conforming to a case-specific standard or constraints.
+The constraints on each special data type instance are either unique to that structure type or are not simply expressed.
 For example, the payload of an `IDNO` structure may obey different rules for each possible `TYPE` substructure.

-Each special datatype is distinct.
+Each special data type is distinct.
-The URI for the generic datatype subsuming all `Special` datatypes is `xsd:string` (the same as the `Text` datatype).
+The URI for the generic data type subsuming all `Special` data types is `xsd:string` (the same as the `Text` data type).

 ```abnf
 Special = Text